-Dr Maria Fannin, (Reader), Governmentality and the body, feminist theory, political economy of science and technology.
+Prof Maria Fannin, (Professor), Governmentality and the body, feminist theory, political economy of science and technology.

-Dr Sean Fox, (Senior Lecturer in Global Development), Comparative historical research; Conflict and violence demography; Political economy of development; Public policy; Quantitative methods; Sub-Saharan Africa and East/Southeast Asia; Urban studies.
+Dr Sean Fox, (Senior Lecturer in Global Development), Conflict and violence demography; Political economy of development; Public policy; Quantitative methods; Sub-Saharan Africa and East/Southeast Asia; Urban studies.; Comparative historical research

-Dr Joe Gerlach, (Senior Lecturer), Critical cartography; Cultural, political and social geography.
+Dr Joe Gerlach, (Senior Lecturer), Cultural, political and social geography.; Critical cartography

-Dr Franklin Ginn, (Senior Lecturer), Cultures of nature; Environment-society relations; Philosophical questions concerning the nonhuman.
+Dr Franklin Ginn, (Senior Lecturer), Philosophical questions concerning the nonhuman.; Cultures of nature; Environment-society relations

-Dr Paul Glennie, (Senior Lecturer), Food and agrarian change; Geographies of times and timing; Historical geography, especially of late-medieval and early modern England (consumption and consumer societies, urbanism, demography).
+Dr Paul Glennie, (Senior Lecturer), Geographies of times and timing; Historical geography, especially of late-medieval and early modern England (consumption and consumer societies, urbanism, demography).; Food and agrarian change

-Professor Richard Harris, (Professor), Geographies of education; Quantitative geography; Social geography; Spatial statistics.
+Professor Richard Harris, (Professor), Quantitative geography; Social geography; Spatial statistics.; Geographies of education